-- 1 Choose the USB connector you prefer to use (at the back, left or right of the notebook (1) or the optional port replicator). - 2 Plug the USB mouse cable (2) into the USB connector.
+- 1 Choose the USB connector you prefer to use (at the back, left or right of the notebook (1). - Plug the USB mouse cable (2) into the USB connector.
 You can use your USB mouse (3). - The VAIO USB mouse software driver is preinstalled on your notebook, therefore, you only need to plug the USB mouse into the USB connector and you can start working.